aws-observability/aws-otel-collector/docs/developers/ecs-demo.md

 **Configure The Task Definition**
 The two ECS task definition templates are provided to run AWS-OTel-Collector as sidecar to send application metrics and traces on Amazon ECS.
 Notice that in the task definition templates we provided, you have to replace `{{region}}` with the region your want to send the data to.
 Fill `{{ecsTaskRoleArn}}` and `{{ecsExecutionRoleArn}}` with the IAM role (`ECS-AWSOTel`) you created above.

-In the task definition, we run two applications: the customer’s application (`aws-otel-emitter`) and the AWSOTelCollector `aws-otel-collector`.
+In the task definition, we run three applications: the customer’s application (`aws-otel-emitter`), ngnix and the AWSOTelCollector `aws-otel-collector`.
 Running the AWSOTelCollector in the same application as the main application allows the AWSOTelCollector to collect the metric/trace data for the customer’s application.
 We also call running the AWSOTelCollector in this way a "Sidecar".

 **View Your Metrics**